siadat/netmatch/README.md

     6                p2.EVENT
     7                p2.log5

-Maybe Process 1 needs to read a file that should be first prepared by Process 2 before Process 1 can continue its execution.
+Perhaps Process 1 needs to read a file that is created by Process 2, so Process 1 must wait until that file is ready.
 In this case, EVENT is "file is ready".
 We want this EVENT to be synchronized accross the two processes, so, the desired log should look like: